 CS programs offer a diverse array of course delivery.
 Courses may be offered on-campus in the evening or as hybrid online courses.
 See the UH Mānoa Catalog for details.

 MEd Place Based and Sustainability Education courses may be online or hybrid online/ face to face.
 EDCS 640P(S) Seminar in Place-based Education, Sustainability has online, face-to-face, and field-based components.
 Participants are invited to host the class to share how they work with community partners and/or incorporate their place-based resources into curriculum and instruction.

 The MEd-CS Place Based and Sustainability Education track is a 30-credit graduate program consisting of the following:

 - EDCS 632: Qualitative Research Methods (3) or approved alternative research methods course

 - EDCS 667G: Seminar in Curriculum Issues (3)

 Minimum 6 specialization courses (18-credits) – required and/or recommended coursework and directed study in specialization track.
 Courses should be chosen in consultation with advisor.

 - Plan A Thesis or Plan B Paper/Project

-For a full listing of courses, see the MEd-CS Handbook 1: Prospective and New Students.
+For a full listing of courses, see the MEd-CS Handbook: Place-based and Sustainability Education.